sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/otsim/README.md

         cpu-module:
           api-endpoint: 0.0.0.0:9101 # this is the default; can be set to null to disable globally
                                      # can also be set per device via host metadata
+        ground-truth-module:
+          elastic:
+            endpoint: http://localhost:9200 # endpoint for ElasticSearch cluster
+            index-base-name: ot-sim         # base name for index ground truth data is written to;
+                                            # will be appended with current date stamp in the form
+                                            # of "-YYYY.mm.dd"
         infrastructures:
           power-distribution:
             node: